 Matilda spent her final years with her sister Flora in the village of Prospect, Marion County.
 Stricken with cancer of the rectum and intestines, she died at the age of 64 on Aug.
 14, 1909.
 Burial was in Prospect, following funeral services led by Rev. W.E.
 Huckerieder of the family church, with her sister Flora "Floe" Hoyman of Prospect signing the Ohio death certificate.
 Said a local newspaper, she "was well known and highly respected and her loss will be deeply felt by a large circle of friends."

 Son Paul Owen Richmond (1884-1932) was born on Sept.
 13, 1884 in Prospect, Marion County.
-He left home at the age of 18 and moved to Cleveland to work for R.L.
+He was only nine years old when his father died.
+Paul left home at the age of 18 and moved to Cleveland to work for R.L.
 Watkins Company, a cosmetic manufacturing concern.
-He later became vice president of the firm and was considered a millionnaire.
+He later became vice president of the firm and was considered a millionaire.
 At its height, the Watkins firm employed 1,000 people and produced 150 different brands of soap, medicines and cosmetics in 11 different U.S. cities.
 His first wife was Mona Louise (Rogue) Behrens (1889-1930), daughter of John and Louise Rogue, a native Baltimore County, MD but a resident of Boston.
 Sadly, she died in Miami, FL at the age of 40 on Feb.
 23, 1930.
 Her remains were placed in the Richmond plot of graves in Prospect Cemetery.
 In April 1931, at the age of 46, he married a second time to 21-year-old Ziegfeld Follies showgirl Hazel Forbes (Nov.
 26, 1910-1980).
 The nuptials were held in the Methodist Episcopal Church in Kennedysville, MD following a cruise on Paul's yacht, accompanied by Hazel's mother.
 She was divorced from automobile salesman Edward Judson, and in agreeing to marry our Paul, promised to give up her career and become a "musical comedy prima donna."
 But less than a year later, Paul was stricken with double pneumonia and treated in Harbor Sanatorium in Manhattan, NY.
 Hazel sat at his bedside throughout until his death on Jan.
 16, 1932.
 His remains were brought back to Prospect for burial.
 Said a newspaper, "Since Richmond's death ... she has refused to accept offers for parts in new Broadway shows, saying that she will continue to obey the wishes of her husband and never return to the stage."
-Hazel inherited his millions and lived a long life.
-For awhile, she participated in the management of the Watkins company but eventually sold her stock and pursued movie parts.
+Hazel inherited his millions in cash and Watkins stock and lived a long life.
+For awhile, she participated in the management of the Watkins company but eventually sold her stock and pursued movie parts without success.
 Said the St. Louis Post-Dispatch in a full-page story in November 1934, "Critics have continued to recognize her beauty, but casting directors have been persistently hard-boiled."
+In 1934, she received her break when she was cast in her debut, the RKO Pictures comedy film Down to Their Last Yacht, starring Mary Boland, Polly Moran and Ned Sparks.
+The movie plot revolves around a wealthy family turned poor in the 1929 Wall Street crash and who are so desperate that they rent out their yacht for a host of misadventures.
 She married for a third time in Miami Beach on April 16, 1938 to nightclub singer, actor and trans-Atlantic flyer Harry Richman.
 Among the attendants and groomsmen at the wedding were motion picture producer Major Albert Warner, tinplate heir William B. Leeds and sportswriter Damon Runyon.
-The Richman marriage was doomed from the start, and she sued for divorce in 1941, claiming "It's just the life he leads, the jumping around from place to place, the late hours and all the nervous tension," she said in a story in the Philadelphia Inqurier.
+The Richman marriage was doomed from the start, and she sued for divorce in 1941, claiming "It's just the life he leads, the jumping around from place to place, the late hours and all the nervous tension," she said in a story in the Philadelphia Inquirer.
 "But just because we didn't stay married is no reason why we can't stay friends."
 She went on to wed her fourth husband, Army Air Corps Major Charles C. Eberly.
 Hazel announced in September 1945 that she was going to Reno, NV to divorce Eberly.
 She passed away on Nov.
 19, 1980.

 ~ Daughter Nancy Jane "Jenny" (Hoyman) Wottring ~